 Grants of up to $50,000 are available to teams of at least three Michigan Engineering instructional faculty and staff members to implement innovative teaching methods and/or tools that require an investment of time/resources and collaboration for deployment that is larger than what is available via Education Innovation Grants.
-Projects should focus on strategic themes of online/hybrid learning and/or generative artificial intelligence.
+Projects should focus on strategic themes of XR, online/hybrid learning and/or generative artificial intelligence.

 Proposal Evaluation Criteria

 - Applies a novel method, modality or tool to achieve objectives

 - Reflects innovation in teaching methods or approaches

 - Builds upon evidence-based best practices for enhancing student learning

 - Promotes equitable instruction for all learners